Note

 IF GOTO

-IF COMMAND goto other
+IF COMMAND goto other COMMAND goto other

-The first line could mean an command, taking two arguments, goto and other.
-Or, it could mean that if the command returns true, a jump should be performed into the other label.
-The correct interpretation is the latter.
+.
+Or, it could mean that if the command returns true, a jump should be performed into the other

 The second line is unambiguous due to context.

-We suggest an implementation to emit an warnings to declarations of names and the use of text labels equal to goto.
+We suggest an implementation to emit an warnings to declarations of names and the use of text labels equal to goto

 Ternary Minus One

-The first line could mean 1 minus 1, or it could mean 1 and then the number -1.
+.
 The latter is the correct interpretation.
 And yes, it is a syntax error.

 The second line has the same ambiguity and its interpretation should be the same as the first line.